maheee/QuikWik/README.md

 ## Description

 QuikWik is a small and simple Wiki which uses Markdown Syntax.
-All the data is stored in the local storage in the browser.
-Remote Storage support is planned.
+All the data is stoded in localStorage and remoteStorage.

 moved to https://gitlab.com/maheee-webstuff/QuikWik